 So who should take advantage of Qualified Opportunity Zones and the tax breaks within?
 Are these purely for institutional investors or can the everyday investor benefit as well?
 QOZ properties could be a great addition to a multifamily portfolio.
 But the key is knowing which properties are the right investment to make for your specific situation.
 Not everyone has the experience needed to invest in these specific areas.
 And not everyone will be able to benefit from the tax breaks.
 The key is to work with an experienced team who can help guide you in this decision, including a qualified CPA.

 Looking for more guidance on QOZ and other investment strategies?
 We can help you analyze your current portfolio and determine the best way for you to expand your investment opportunities.
-Contact us for your free 30-minute strategy call.
-We’re happy to help.
+Contact us, we’re happy to help.

 Latest posts by Theresa Bradley-Banta (see all)